donkennie/SimpleWeather/README.md

 # SimpleWeather
-Create a simple weather RESTful API using .NET6 including authentication and authorizatio
+Create a simple weather RESTful API using .NET6 including authentication and authorization

 ###  Overview
 > - An API that gets all your essential weather data for a specific location with an authenticated user